KiranKeertipati/cse15l-lab-reports/lab2.md

 - `main` method that takes in a String array as a parameter called `args` and returns nothing (void).
 It throws an `IOException` if the port is not given.

 The arguments for `handleRequest` and the relevant fields are:
-- An argument that this method takes in the above screenshot is: **/add-message?s=Hello **
+- An argument that this method takes in the above screenshot is: `/add-message?s=Hello`
-- A relavent field for this method and this implementation is s, which is intitialized outside the method, but is updated within the method in the `if` branch.
+- A relavent field for this method and this implementation is `s`, which is intitialized outside the method, but is updated within the method in the `if` branch.
 - Another relavent field us the the String array `parameters`.
-This field is initialized in the array and splits the argument (the URI) in this case **/add-message?s=Hello** at the **=**.
+This field is initialized in the array and splits the argument (the URI) in this case `/add-message?s=Hello` at the `=`.
 The second element in parameters is then used to change the value of `s`.

 How the values of the fields of the class change:
-- The field s is first initialized as `""`, then within the method with this specific argument it becomes  `"Hello"`.
+- The field `s` is first initialized as `""`, then within the method with this specific argument it becomes  `"Hello"` and a new line.

 <img src="StringServer_HowAreYou.png" width="75%" height="75%" />
-The above is a screenshot of the web browser when **/add-message?s=How Are You** is passed in after **/add-message?s=Hello** was passed in previously.
+The above is a screenshot of the web browser when `/add-message?s=How Are You` is passed in after `/add-message?s=Hello` was passed in previously.

 The methods that are called in my code are:
 - `handleRequest` method that takes in a URL parameter called `url`, and returns a String.
 - `main` method that takes in a String array as a parameter called `args` and returns nothing (void).
 It throws an `IOException` if the port is not given.

 The arguments for `handleRequest` and the relevant fields are:
-- An argument that this method takes in the above screenshot is: **/add-message?s=How Are You **
+- An argument that this method takes in the above screenshot is: `/add-message?s=How Are You`
-- A relavent field for this method and this implementation is s, which is intitialized outside the method, but is updated within the method in the `else` branch.
+- A relavent field for this method and this implementation is `s`, which is intitialized outside the method, but is updated within the method in the `else` branch.
 - Another relavent field us the the String array `parameters`.
-This field is initialized in the array and splits the argument (the URI) in this case **/add-message?s=How Are You** at the **=**.
+This field is initialized in the array and splits the argument (the URI) in this case `/add-message?s=How Are You` at the `=`.
 The second element in parameters is then used to change the value of `s`.

 How the values of the fields of the class change: